EPCCed/PythonHPC/README.md

 Python).
 We are only concerned with the Python examples.

 * Load the Python environment: `module load cray-python`
-* Go to the `P-SER-NP` directory for the numpy examples.
+* Go to the `P-SER-NP` directory for the numpy version.
-* Execute the traffic mode: `python traffic.py` - how much faster is it than the naive version?
+* Execute the traffic model: `python traffic.py` - how does the speed compare to your laptop?

 We should really be running all computational jobs on the compute nodes which we access by submitting the batch script `archer2.job` (in